Akhancode/pwip_server/README.md

 Dynamic updating of data based on user actions

 # Usage
 To use this project, simply clone the repository and run npm install to install the required dependencies.
-Then, run npm start to start the development server and access the application in your browser at http://localhost:3000/.
+Then, run npm start to start the development server and access the application in your browser at https://pwip-assessment.netlify.app/ OR http://localhost:3000/.

 # Tech Stack
 ReactJS for frontend development